dustinmichels/biol338-final-project/report/writeup.md

 ## Introduction

 This project is inspired by the paper "Structure and function of the global ocean microbiome" by Sunagawa et al. [@sunagawa_structure_2015], as well as the paper "An obesity-associated gut microbiome with increased capacity for energy harvest" by Turnbaugh et al. [@turnbaugh_obesity-associated_2006].
-The first paper seeks to characterize taxonomic differences and differences in gene function between ocean microbiomes, using Tara Ocean samples from around the world.
+The first paper seeks to characterize staxonomic differences and differences in gene function between ocean microbiomes, using Tara Ocean samples from around the world.
 They seek to identify which factors could best explain that variation.
 The second paper, by Turnbaugh et al., at one point describes the differences between the distal gut microbiomes of mice using functional annotations of the various microbiomes, and visualizes the result using heat maps.

 My goal in this paper was to employ some of the tactics of the Turnbaugh et al paper-- understanding the functional differences between metagenomes using heat maps-- to the domain of the Sunagawa et al. paper, characterizing functional differences between ocean regions.

 One thing to note: I am interested in the challenge of ensuring reproducibility in bioinformatics projects, and have attempted to structure this investigation for maximum reproducibility.
 Namely,

-* All files are being stored (at various stages) using a public GitHub repository (See: https://github.com/dustinmichels/biol338-final-project/tree/master).
+* All files are being stored (at various stages) using a public GitHub repository (See: <https://github.com/dustinmichels/biol338-final-project/tree/master>).
 * I am attempting to carry out most stages of data collection, analysis, and presentation, using scripts that should be viable to re-run on other machines at other times to generate the same results.
 Even this report is being written in plain-text (Markdown) and converted into a report using a tool called Pandoc!
 * Finally, I am taking care to document the software I am using, and which version I am using, and how I am using it.